It has been almost a year since we started offering the entire STEM and robotics community, at least one webinar per month.

 It has been challenging and motivating to find remarkable speakers and to design, with them, relevant content that can help educators to reshape their curriculum and classes with new, exciting ideas and points of view.
 All of this, during one STEM webinar.

-In the spirit of finding new ways to bring solutions to your classroom, and inspired by conversations with LEGO Education’s friends and with the amazing people within the CoderZ team, we came up with a new, exciting format for a STEM webinar that you will all see on July the 26th at 2pm EST.
+In the spirit of finding new ways to bring solutions to your classroom, and inspired by conversations with LEGO Education’s friends and with the amazing people within the CoderZ team, we came up with a new, exciting format for a STEM webinar that we made happen, for the first time, this last July.

-So, you might be wondering who is this for.
-You have a STEM program but are looking to improve and expand, or maybe you haven’t even started one yet!
-Either way, this is your opportunity to get answers to all of your burning questions from a panel composed of outstanding educators.
+So, who was in the audience of this STEM webinar?
+People who have a STEM program but are looking to improve and expand, educators, teachers, and robotics lovers.
+Either way, this was an amazing opportunity to get answers to all of the burning questions teacher have, from a panel composed of outstanding educators.

-During this occasion, we will be talking about proven and successful teaching methods, best practices for STEM teachers, useful resources for STEM and EdTech educators, innovative tools for your STEM class, engaging STEM classroom activities, and we will provide a relevant academic research to support all of the mentioned items.
+Besides the subjects we mentioned, we talked about proven and successful teaching methods, best practices for STEM teachers, useful resources for STEM and EdTech educators, innovative tools for a STEM class, engaging STEM classroom activities.
+We even provided a relevant academic research to support all of the mentioned items.

 Dr. Merredith Portsmore